 Need-based financial aid is awarded on the basis of the financial need of the student.
 The Free Application for Federal Student Aid application (FAFSA) as well as additional supplemental documents are used to determine your federal, state, and institutional need-based aid eligibility.
-How to apply for aid »
+Learn how to apply for aid.

 The Office of Undergraduate Admission awards a variety of merit and achievement awards each year to new student applicants.
 Decisions are at the sole discretion of the Office of Undergraduate Admission.
 Applicants are notified of their scholarships when admitted to the College.

 Private scholarships are awarded from various organizations, private agencies, foundations, community-based organizations, and civic groups to help worthy students meet the cost of attending college.
 View a list of private scholarships.

 The following states allow their scholarships and grants to be used at Emerson:

 Student residents of these states should apply to their state scholarship and grant program.
 Please contact your individual state program for application procedures and filing deadlines.

 Students who complete their financial aid applications may be eligible and considered for the following grants:

 These grants are awarded to full-time students who demonstrate financial need and academic achievement.